 “We don’t have enough money for a big marketing campaign, but we really want to get noticed”.
 This is the challenge that so many small businesses encounter every day so how can small businesses get noticed while keeping their marketing budgets modest?
 Small businesses have small marketing budgets and traditional campaigns like billboards and tv commercials can be too costly.
 Just because a bigger or more established company uses these doesn’t mean that you have to too.
 Instead of investing chunks of money in traditional marketing campaigns, small businesses are finding ways to invest their creativity and reap the benefits.
-It can be called guerilla marketing.
+This strategy is guerrilla marketing..
 This type of marketing sets you apart from your competition and can earn you a reputation for being creative and can rely heavily on inexpensive print media like posters, stickers, and flyers.

 Guerilla marketing is tricky to define but is characterized by bringing your product to life.
 The most basic element of guerilla marketing is to surprise potential consumers.
 Your goal is to get media and public attention through means of not traditional media so this rules out traditional marketing like ads in newspapers, television, or radio.
-Consumers are bombarded with traditional advertising in every part of their lives and they expect it to a certain point.
+Advertising bombards consumers in all areas of their lives and they expect it to some extent.
 You’ve probably seen dozens of ads or commercials this week but do you remember each one of them?
 One of the goals of guerilla marketing is to be remembered and make authentic connections.
 The public will encounter guerilla marketing campaigns as they go on in their everyday lives like traditional media, but guerilla marketing stands out and makes consumers think twice about what they just saw.

 Guerilla marketing connects with your customers ways that TV commercials or magazine ads simply can’t.
 A small business is now able to be part of a consumer’s everyday life.
 While social media and digital media can be great tools to connect with your audience, guerilla marketing is a physical and authentic way to connect with your customers.
 By using creativity, a business is able to communicate what sets it apart as well as brand personality and give customers something to connect with.
 If your ads are different and surprising, customers will remember your brand as creative.